• Skip to main content

 How to get your kids to sit through dinner.
 Four tips that work!

-He would help with the food preparation sometimes, but what he really liked doing is helping to set the table.
-I cleaned out a lower cabinet and put all of his dishes and cups in it so it is easy for him to reach and so he has a spot in the kitchen.
+He would sometimes help with food preparation, but what he really liked doing was setting the table.
+I cleaned out a lower cabinet and put all of his dishes and cups in it so they are easy for him to reach, and he has a spot in the kitchen.

-I also put an extra set of measuring cups and spoon in there.
+I also put an extra set of measuring cups and spoons in there.
 He loves to help measure!
-He also loves to pour a small picture, so if I have any kind of sauce he is extra excited for dinner and to do his part as the saucier.
+He also loves to pour a small amount of sauce, so if I have any sauce, he is extra excited for dinner and to do his part as the saucier.
 He also started helping put away dishes in his cabinet and sort the silverware!

-Being included in prepping for dinner helped my son be more willing (sometimes even excited!) to sit down and be a part of dinner.
+Being included in prepping for dinner made my son more willing (sometimes even excited!) to sit down and be part of it.

 Tip One - Involve kids in setting the table